IT-Support-L2/Advanced-Password-Generator/README.md

 Advanced Password Generator

 - Developed using Python 3.8.5 and tkinter
-- Interpreter: VS Code
 - Compiled using auto-py-to-exe 2.7.8

 Compiled binary works only on Windows.
 Successfully tested on Windows 10 pro.

-P-GEN generates for you secure complex passwords composed of uppercase and lowercase letters, digits and punctuations.
+P-GEN generates secure complex passwords composed of uppercase and lowercase letters, digits and punctuations.

 Chars length must be a multiple of 4.
 Example of length inputs: 8 (minimum), 12, 16, 20, 24, 30, ect.